 Mistakes to Avoid - Don't Bet with Amounts of Money that you are Not Willing to Lose

 First and foremost, you don't want to lose an amount of money that is significant to you.
 So when placing a bet rather than looking at the winnings, think about the worst case scenario (ie. what you are risking/will potentially lose).
 This counts for winnings that you have rolled over as well money deposited directly from your bank account.

-Another way to avoid being tempted into dipping into your account more than you would like to during a bad patch is to set a monthly budget of how much you are happy to invest in bets.
+Another way to avoid being tempted into dipping into your account more than you would like to is to set a monthly budget of how much you are happy to invest in bets.
 With these figures that you decide on in mind, you are more financially disciplined, keeping a check on amounts invested.

 Mistakes to Avoid - Don't Lose Your Composure

 Keep composure win or lose.
 Go into each bet as if it is your first.
 This avoids complacency (if you are on a winning streak) and chasing losses (if on a losing streak).
 It's easy to start losing patience and take slightly riskier bets for higher potential reward.
 Remember what strategy you have put in place and stick to it.
 If you are unsure about a bet or one of the selections in an accumulator then don't pursue it.
 The likelihood is that in the long-run you will start employ riskier bets each time and start to lose more often.